strimzi/proposals/011-kafka-canary.md

 * Partitions = N (where N is the number of brokers)
 * Replication Factor = Min(number-of-brokers, 3)
 * Min ISR = Max(1, Replication Factor - 1)

+About the storage sizing, the topic should use a smaller segment size and retention (in bytes) in order to avoid to fill the disk space.

 #### Pros